 9. For the section of the maturity ladder template entitled ‘counterbalancing capacity’ outflows and inflows shall be reported on a net basis with a positive sign if they represent inflows and with a negative sign if they represent outflows.
 For cash flows, amounts due shall be reported.
 Securities flows shall be reported at current market value.
 Flows arising on credit and liquidity lines shall be reported at the contractual available amounts.

-10. Contractual flows shall be allocated across the twenty-twot time buckets in accordance with their residual maturity, with days referring to calendar days. .
+10. Contractual flows shall be allocated across the twenty-seven time buckets in accordance with their residual maturity, with days referring to calendar days.

+10a.
+Without prejudice to point 12, all items with open maturities shall be reported in the “overnight” and “of which: open maturity items” buckets (columns 0020 and 0250 respectively) as well as in C 66.02.

 11. All contractual flows shall be reported, including all cash-flows from non-financial activities such as taxes, bonuses, dividends and rents.
 Cash-flows from non-financial activities shall be reported in the corresponding time bucket where they fall due.
 These cash flows shall be excluded from the maturity ladder where they fall due after 5 years from the reporting reference date.